drb343/lip_reading_ml/README.md

 ## analyze_model_performance.py
 Evaluated the trained TCN model on extracted features (using LRW test set).
 Compute Top-K accuracy and confusion matrix and visualize.

+## best_tcn_model.pth
+Stored model weights, saved from our model with the highest validation accuracy.